https://webassign.org

 Fill-in-Blank ( 1.0 marks) Whole-Paper View Save Problem

 A 2.30-m-long pole is balanced vertically on its tip.
-It starts to fall and z k1px4 dc18ydits 8 d1zxdycp14klower end does not slip.
-What will be the speed of the upper end of the pole just before it hits the ground?
-[Hint: Use conservation of energy.] $m/s$
+It starts a u a jlz5jk269etv6y.)b 6hdmto fall and its lower end does not slip.
+What will be the speed of the upper end of the pole just before it hits the ground?5 javd)hlt6kjb ye6mz6 u.92a [Hint: Use conservation of energy.] $m/s$

 Correct Answer: Click here for detailed solution